 We drew upon our Credit Facility to fund the ITG acquisition and to support our working capital needs.
-The decline in cash flow from operations continues to be primarily driven by the extended timing of client billings and collections of our disaster relief and rebuild efforts.
-Due to factors such as the overall stress of the economy, political complexities and challenges among involved government agencies, the timing of cash flow from disaster relief and rebuilding efforts is more uncertain than others.
+The improvement in cash flow from operations continues to be primarily driven by the timing of client billings and collections of our disaster relief and rebuild efforts.
+Due to factors such as political complexities and challenges among involved government agencies, the timing of cash flow from disaster relief and rebuild efforts is more uncertain than others.
 Moreover, the billing processes have complex reporting requirements and the funding processes have been slow to distribute funds once billed.
 Management continues to address the cash flows from the disaster relief and rebuild effort to bring the collections to a more current basis and reduce our need to draw upon our Credit Facility to fund operations.